MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 :::image type="content" source="media/power-bi-data-connector/connection-settings.png" alt-text="Screenshot of the connection settings pane showing the two available connectivity modes.
 DirectQuery is selected.":::

-You've successfully connected your KQL database as a data source in Power BI Desktop.
+You successfully connected your KQL database as a data source in Power BI Desktop.

 ## Next step